Blog

 4 min read

 This is one of the most common misconceptions we hear.
-While speed is an advantage of online communities, it certainly isn’t the only one.
+While speed is an advantage of online insight communities, it certainly isn’t the only one.

-Not if you’re monitoring and resourcing it correctly.
 The first way to combat this is through periodic member refreshments, which should be a standard part of every community engagement.
-This is a process where we bring a new group of folks into the community that fit your target audience profile while politely shifting others out of the community.
-This process ensures you are getting new voices and perspectives into your research programme and not relying on the same set of consumers.
+This is a process where we bring a new group of people into the community that fit your target audience profile while politely shifting others out of the community.
+This process ensures you are getting new voices and perspectives into your research program and not relying on the same set of consumers.

 And the last component is cultural context.
 It is important that moderators not only speak the local language, but also understand the other cultural aspects of their country or region.
 With their knowledge of the local market situation and business context, they can easily identify with consumers’ values, beliefs and traditions.
 This ensures that we not only listen to what is said but also comprehend it in the context of consumers’ lived experiences.

-Nope!
+Far from it.
 This a two-for-one myth, because we hear it regarding both qualitative and quantitative community inquiries.

-Fake news.
 While it is true that the bulk of community engagements are for consumer research, some of the most successful (and rewarding) engagements I’ve seen have been when organisations create employee or stakeholder communities within their own walls.

-Myth #5: Communities are expensive.
+Myth #5: Insight communities are expensive

-But they don’t have to be!
 If your research objectives are qualitative in nature, your community size can be small, which can save costs.
 Providing a sample list for your community can also decrease recruitment fees.
 Setting up a three- or six-month community is another way to manage costs or pilot a new community efficiently, compared to a one-year commitment.

 EBOOK